jaycore/mobox-patched/README.md

 Done.

-Enable permission access to files and documents in termux app info if you encountered permission error*
+Enable permission access to files and documents in termux app info if you encountered permission error

-If you encountered some error messages when you first started mobox just ignore it*
+If you encountered some error messages when you first started mobox just ignore them

 Patched by jaycore1991